josiah34/jenkins-pipeline/README.md

 In this project I will be setting up a Jenkins pipeline on an AWS ec2 instance.

+I will be using this repo as my sample project that I will build and test.
+[LINK](https://github.com/devopshydclub/vprofile-project/tree/paac)
 1. The first thing that I will do is launch an EC2 ubuntu instance making sure to setup a security group that has inbound rules that allow us to access Jenkins on port 8080.
 Create an ssh key pair and save the pem file to your machine.

 2. Within user data place this script to setup Jenkins